elgs/dns-zonefile/README.md

 }
 ```

-_dns-zonefile_ will produce the following zone file from the above information:
+_dns-zonefile_ will produce the following zone file from the above information,
+while the following zone file can as well be parsed to produce the zone file
+like above:

 ```
 $ORIGIN MYDOMAIN.COM.